What Is Total Shareholder Return?

-Total Shareholder Return (TSR) is an indicator of the performance of the stock return over a time period for which it is held.
-The return includes a capital appreciation of the stock as well as the dividend earned on the stock. and is expressed in percentage terms.
+Total Shareholder Return (TSR) is an indicator of the performance of the stock return over a period for which it is held.
+The return includes a capital appreciation of the stock and the dividend earned on the stock.
+And is expressed in percentage terms.

 - Current Price = Price at which stock is trading currently

 - Purchase Price = Price at which stock is acquired